 Investment contracts are those contracts that transfer financial risk, with no significant insurance risk, to the Company.
 Investment contracts comprise various amounts on deposit.
-These contracts are measured at amortized cost.

-Investment contracts are initially recorded at fair value less any directly attributable transaction costs, and thereafter, are carried at amortized cost.
+Investment contracts are recorded at fair value less any directly attributable transaction costs.
 Deposits to and withdrawals from investment contracts increase or decrease the liability, respectively.